 A complex multivariate spatial point pattern for a plant community with high biodiversity is modelled using a hierarchical multivariate point process model.
 In the model, interactions between plants with different post-fire regeneration strategies are of key interest.
 We consider initially a maximum likelihood approach to inference where problems arise due to unknown interaction radii for the plants.
 We next demonstrate that a Bayesian approach provides a flexible framework for incorporating prior information concerning the interaction radii.
-From an ecological perspective, we are able both to confirm existing knowledge on species' interactions.
+From an ecological perspective, we are able both to confirm existing knowledge on species' interactions and to generate new biological questions and hypotheses on species' interactions.